 As victims of violent crime, Aboriginal people are twice as likely to suffer physical assault, and nearly three times as likely to be victims of robbery and sexual assault, than their non-Aboriginal counterparts.
 Aboriginal women in particular are such frequent victims of violent crime that the government of Canada launched an official investigation in 2016 into the numbers that have been murdered or gone missing over the last three decades.
 The Royal Canadian Mounted Police put the number at roughly 1,200.
-The rate of homicide victims among women in Canada was three times higher for the Aboriginal population in 2014.
+The rate of homicide victims among women in Canada was more than five times higher for the Aboriginal population in 2017.

 There has been ongoing controversy over the over-representation of Aboriginal offenders in correctional services in Canada.
 Aboriginal people constitute only four percent of Canada’s population but make up nearly a quarter of inmates in federal, provincial and territorial jails and prisons.